tsato21/book-data-organizer/docs/index.md

     2. If the faculty has multiple records, combine the data to create a single entry for that faculty.<br>
     3. If a faculty has two books for a certain course, combine the book information by "/" (e.g. Book A / Book B).
 This is because the e-book link is created by each course even if the course has multiple books.
 (But you can modify the codes to suit your case.)<br>
-    4. Generate the final mail merge data that can be used to send e-link share emails.<br>
+    4. Generate the final mail merge data that can be used to send e-link share emails.<br><br>

-    Below are example screenshots:
+    Below are example screenshots:<br>

     <div style="margin-left: 30px">
       <img src="assets/images/input-discount-code.png" alt="Image of Input Screen for Discount Code" width="300" height="100">